 - Columns displayed (sum, number of items, mean, standard deviation, maximum, extreme, extreme item name).

-To customize these options, click the Filters button in top right of the Metrics view, then customize the options available in the dialog that opens.
+To customize these options, click the Filters button in top left of the Metrics view, then customize the options available in the dialog that opens.